NikolaMilosa/blog/content/posts/concurrent-ef-context.md

 ~~~

 ## Conclusion
 This was a fun little exploration about how can we achieve a pretty edge case scenario and still get away with maintaining the code readable and efficient.
 In my opinion databases are the biggest and most cherished thing we own in a system and we should try and use it efficiently.
-I've seen some projects that couldn't achieve the desired performance with the highest paying subscription for databases on cloud and that wasn't because their usecases were hard or difficult but rather due to the lack of expertise and lack of this kind of exploration.
+I've seen some projects that couldn't achieve the desired performance with the highest paying subscription for databases on cloud and that wasn't because their usecases were different or difficult but rather due to the lack of expertise and lack of this kind of exploration.
 > Should they go and optimize their code to use something like this in a lot of places and be done with it?

 Probably no. This isn't a silver bullet and things like this are a mere trick to squeeze the last 5-10% if possible.
 I would like to explore dealing with big data systems and optimizing database access on a lot of levels and I will for sure write a post about that if I do.